HOUSE SWAPPING

 Home Security

-In addition to fending off opportunistic burglars, having someone stay at your house could add a layer of financial security: some home insurance policies will lapse or become void if it can be proved that your home was left unoccupied.
+In addition to fending off opportunistic burglars, having someone stay at your house could add a layer of financial security: some home insurance policies will lapse or become void if it can be proved that your home was left unoccupied for a certain amount of time.

 Pet Comfort